vookimedlo/alfred-various-screenshots/README.md

            S       Seconds, a number from 0 to 59.

 ### Dropbox
-There is no need to install a Dropbox software to you MacOS.
+There is no need to install a Dropbox software to your MacOS.
 The only requirement is to log into the [web Dropbox account][3] and create an access token for the workflow.

 ![Dropbox App Creation](doc/images/dropbox-app-create.png?raw=true "")